What is a Habit?

 17. Do not entertain people who create drama, manipulators, gossipers and are toxic: such people cause unnecessary confusion and negativity in life

-18. Practice positive-thinking: thinking positively about everything gives you the will to do it
+18. Practise positive-thinking: thinking positively about everything gives you the will to do it

 19. Keep your immediate surroundings clean: dirty surroundings have been observed to increase anxiety